iandersi/helsinki-citybike-app/frontend/README.md

 Download station data from:
 * https://opendata.arcgis.com/datasets/726277c507ef4914b0aec3cbcfcbfafc_0.csv

 When you have downloaded all data you have to put the files into the `backend/db` folder!

+Note: Save the journey data with the default names e.g. 2021.05.csv.
+However, if you decide to change the name you have to change the name in the script file as well.

-### How to run application
+### Run application

 To run database, use the following commands:
 ``` shell